awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 ## Create Additional Subnets<a name="CHAP_Tutorials.WebServerDB.CreateVPC.AdditionalSubnets"></a>

-You must have either two private subnets or two public subnets available to create an Amazon RDS DB subnet group for an RDS DB instance to use in a VPC\.
-Because the RDS DB instance for this tutorial is private, add a second private subnet to the VPC\.
+You must have either two private subnets or two public subnets available to create a DB subnet group for a DB instance to use in a VPC\.
+Because the DB instance for this tutorial is private, add a second private subnet to the VPC\.

 **To create an additional subnet**